heyphilllie/heyphilllie/README.md

 # Hi there!
 I'm Philly, front end developer and UI designer helping brands build modern, resilient, and inclusive user interfaces.

-I have a Bachelor’s Degree in Social Science and doing a part-time Master's Degree ind Computer Sciences; but everything I know of and on the Web today is self-taught.
-With Design, development and everything web being what I love to do the most (and what I'm good at) I'm specializing in responsive web design, modern CSS, progressive enhancement, and accessibility.
+I have a Bachelor’s Degree in Social Science and currently doing a part-time Master's Degree in Computer Sciences.
+I am merging the best of both worlds to build interactive web applications - with a user- / human-centered apporach.

+With design, development and everything web being what I love to do the most (and what I'm good at) I'm specializing in responsive web development, modern CSS, progressive enhancement, and accessibility.

 I am currently working with the e-commerce team at the german market leader for baby articles.

 <!--
 **heyphilllie/heyphilllie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.